disclaimer

 According to the Colorado Open Records Act, criminal records are accessible to state residents.
 Although the purpose of the law is to ensure transparency in public agencies, the public disclosure of some records long after conviction and sentence requirements are satisfied may be counterproductive.
 Some of the negative impacts of having an open criminal record may include:

-• The inability to secure a job,
+• An inability to secure a job,

-• The inability to get student financial aid
+• Challenges in obtaining student financial aid

 The Difference Between Sealing and Expunging Criminal Records